ngchianglin/NginxHtmlHeadFilter/README.md

 Refer to the Further Details below for more information on how the module is implemented and how it can be used.

 ## Module Directives
-The module takes 2 directives that can be configured in the Nginx 's location context.
+The module takes a single directive that can be configured in the Nginx 's location context.

 **html_head_filter**